thiennn/thiennn.github.io/_posts/2017-08-06-docker-multi-stage-builds-simplcommerce .md

 ### Introduction

 Always looking for better ways to do thing is one of our principles for building <a href="https://github.com/simplcommerce/SimplCommerce" target="_blank">SimplCommerce</a>.
-Last week, I made another refactoring for our automated docker build by applying multi-stage docker builds.
+Last week, I made another refactoring for our automated docker build by applying multi-stage builds.
 We were able to reduce the SimplCommerce image size from 900M to 145M (compressed).
 In this blog post, I will describe how we did that.

-Let review the situation: We want to run a docker automated build for every change happens on master branch.
+First, let review the situation: We want to run a docker automated build for every change happens on master branch.

 - [This is our first version](http://thienn.com/dockerizing-real-world-aspnetcore-application-original/)
 - [This is second version](http://thienn.com/dockerizing-real-world-aspnetcore-application/)